How to Set Up Your Home Gym

 By Marnie Kunz, NASM-certified trainer, USATF-, RRCA-certified running coach

 Setting up a home gym is one of the best things you can do to boost your workout adherence, making you more likely to stick to your exercise program.
-The convenience of being able to work out safely at any time in your home removes a common hurdle that keeps people from exercising — access.
+As a trainer, a home gym is an essential for me.
+The convenience of being able to work out safely at any time in the comfort of your home removes a common hurdle that keeps people from exercising — access.
 Whether you have a small space or a whole garage or basement to use, creating your home gym doesn’t have to be as costly and complicated as you think.
+These strategies will help you pick out the right type of equipment for the perfect home gym for your fitness journey.

 Related Post: 10 Best Leg Exercises with Dumbbells